syncfusion-content/maui-docs/MAUI/PDF-Viewer/Getting-Started.md

 ## Step 3: Register the Syncfusion® Core Handler

 [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) is a dependency for all MAUI Syncfusion® controls.
 This package will be automatically installed as a dependency when [Syncfusion.Maui.PdfViewer](https://www.nuget.org/packages/Syncfusion.Maui.PdfViewer) NuGet is installed.
-Register the Syncfusion. core handler in the `MauiProgram.cs` file.
+Register the Syncfusion® core handler in the `MauiProgram.cs` file.

 {% tabs %}
 {% highlight c# tabtitle="MauiProgram.cs" hl_lines="1 17" %}